-As the nursery is attached to our infant school, children will usually start the term following their third birthday.
+As the nursery is attached to our infant school, the earliest children can start attending is the day after their third birthday, however, these sessions would need to be paid for.
+The 15 hours or 30 hours funding starts from the term following their third birthday.
 Terms start in September, January or April.

 15 Hours Funding

 As a parent/carer of a child aged 3-4 years old, you can take up to 15 hours of free early years provision per week.
 This is known as your child’s Free Early Education Entitlement (FEEE).
 All children are entitled to these 15 hours per week.
 This starts on the first school term following their third birthday and ends when the child reaches compulsory school age.

 An additional free 15 hours per week (i.e. a full-time place) will be available for families where both parents are working or the sole parent is working.